Educational content apps for children

-The takeaway: If you decide to utilize Facebook Mobile App Install ads or Twitter Ads for your app promotion, we encourage developers to check all of the age settings.
+If you decide to utilize Facebook Mobile App Install ads or Twitter Ads for your app promotion, check all of the age settings.
 This allows you to set minimum and maximum age groups who will see your ad.
-We also suggest that you use the demographic setting that these ad services provide.
+You can also use the demographic setting that these ad services provide.
 This allows you to target parents that have children of a specific age group and match your app with the appropriate audience.

 The distributions between these specific age groups can give you an idea for defining the age range for a Facebook Mobile App Install ad campaign to launch this holiday season.
-This will help reach your potential audience via Facebook - the king of all social networks.
-The recent analytics indicate that people use social networking apps 25 times a month and spend about 2.5 minutes for each session.
-Even though the graph doesn’t specify what social networks are included, it’s a no brainer that Facebook plays a major role in it.
+This will help reach your potential audience via Facebook.
+Recent analytics indicate that people use social networking apps 25 times a month and spend about 2.5 minutes for each session.

 Another important factor that was asked to parents is whether the app advertises to those who use it.
 34% of parents said they made it a point to keep their children from engaging with ads and selected apps based on whether or not they would display advertisements.
-Developers need to keep this information in mind and should consider changing their existing app business model to appeal to a broader parent segment - advertising is how they make money.
+Developers should consider changing their existing app business model to appeal to a broader parent segment.

 Additionally, brands seemed to be the least important factor at only 27%.
 It appears that parents don’t trust or don’t care about brands when deciding if they should purchase an app for their children.
 While parents were given a variety of factors to choose from, educational content was among the most important factor.
 If you want more downloads and more purchases, your app needs to have some educational value or parents are going to think twice before buying it.